Create an IPS package that contains:

 AI clients can install the package from the firstbootrepo repository.
 The firstboot publisher with firstbootrepo origin is defined in the AI manifest as shown in the next section.

 List the package to verify that the package is available.

 $ pkg list -g ./firstbootrepo first-boot-script NAME (PUBLISHER) VERSION IFO first-boot-script (firstboot) 1.0-0 ---

 The –n option indicates not to install the package.

-See Copying and Creating Package Repositories in Oracle Solaris 11.3 for instructions to make the new repository accessible to client systems through either NFS sharing or HTTP.
+See Creating Package Repositories in Oracle Solaris 11.4 for instructions to make the new repository accessible to AI clients through either NFS sharing or HTTP.